hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 health, impact of hazardous chemicals in scent synthesizers.
 Public concern and regulatory hurdles hinders widerspread adoption, including customer apprehension and stringent regulations.
 Health risks and liability's concern, such as, uncertain short term and long term health effects.

-Additionally, limitations in market reach and ethical considerations, such as concerns about privacy and authonomy, restrict the technology's acceptance.
-To overcome challenges, the industry must in research, implement safety standards, promote transparency, amd fpcus on ethical application.
+Additionally, limitations in marketing research and ethical considerations, such as concerns about privacy and authonomy, restrict the technology's acceptance.
+To overcome challenges, the industry must in research, implement safety standards, promote transparency, amd focus on ethical application.
 By doing so, the digital scent technology industry can pave the way for a more sustainable and widely accepted future.

 Artificial Intelligence utilised ChatGPT and Bing Chat may be cause waves, another innovative technology stands out for sheer novelty and potential